-If you are wondering, then yes, it is certainly possible to do that with the help of Microsoft Flow.
+If you are wondering, then yes, it is certainly possible to do that with the help of Microsoft Power Automate.
 Keep reading this article to know how to sync OneDrive and Google Drive.

 Create Folders for Synchronizing Files

-After having created the folders on both platforms, click on the ‘All apps’ option from the dropdown menu that appears once you click the app launcher (the nine-dot figure) and click on ‘Flow’.
+After having created the folders on both platforms, click on the ‘All apps’ option from the dropdown menu that appears once you click the app launcher (the nine-dot figure) and click on ‘Power Automate.’

 Select the Correct Flow Template

-Microsoft Flow works based on templates which are sets of instructions that when put together tells the program the tasks to be performed and the order in which they must be performed.
+Power Automate works based on templates which are sets of instructions that when put together tell the program the tasks to be performed and the order in which they must be performed.